Can't upgrade right now? You can find older versions of ReGraph here.

 After a period of improving, testing and implementing your feedback, the following are now officially out of beta:

-prop is now respected when positioning all items in the chart.
+positions prop is now respected when positioning all items in the chart.

-is now applied correctly when the combo data is loaded on first render.overview
+gridShape is now applied correctly when the combo data is loaded on first render.overview option to true without specifying its backgroundColor

-now correctly defaults to the chart backgroundColor
+now correctly defaults to the chart backgroundColor.

 undefined